|Nutrition Facts (per serving)|

 These empanadas, which originated in Spain, are easy to prepare.
 This recipe features a tasty filling of turkey, mashed potatoes, and dressing, along with some complementary seasonings.
 Refrigerated pie crusts make this recipe especially easy.

 The turkey empanadas are a fabulous way to use all of your holiday leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.

 1 (14-ounce) package refrigerated pie crust sheets

 1 1/2 cups diced cooked turkey

-- 1/3 cup turkey gravy (cold, from leftover or a jar)
+1/3 cup turkey gravy, cold, from leftovers or a jar

 2 tablespoons finely chopped fresh parsley

-- 3/4 cup dressing (leftover, bread or cornbread)
+3/4 cup leftover turkey dressing, bread or cornbread

 1 large egg white